hamidarzani/hamidarzani.github.io/_pages/about.md

 ---

-Welcome to my page!
+Hi!
 I am a second year Ph.D. student in Operations Management and Statistics at [Rotman School of Management](https://www.rotman.utoronto.ca/), University of Toronto.
-My research interests lie in the span of queueing theory, game theory, data-driven algorithms, and optimization, with a particular emphasis on their applications in healthcare and socially responsible operations management.
+My research interests lie in the span of queueing theory, game theory, data-driven algorithms, and optimization, with a particular emphasis on their applications in healthcare and service operations management.

 ## Education
 * Ph.D. in Operations Management and Statistics, University of Toronto, 2027 (expected).